Student Loan Cosigner Survey & Report

 As the price of higher education in the United States continues to skyrocket, student loans have become commonplace for college students looking to cover high tuition costs.

 Students who cannot cover tuition and fees with federal loans alone typically turn to private student loans to bridge the gap.
 Since private student loan eligibility is dependent on creditworthiness, students must often also ask parents, family members, or other trusted adults to cosign on their students loans.
-According to our data, about 90% of all private educational loans are cosigned.
+According to our data, about 90% of all private education loans are cosigned.

 Students need cosigners, which are also called guarantors, when they do not have strong enough credit or little-to-no income.
 Cosigners with strong credit and reliable sources of income help students get approved for loans, and may even help them qualify for lower interest rates.
 Typically, a cosigner on a student loan is a parent, grandparent, or guardian.

 All parents want to send their children to college, and affordability is often a second thought.
 When presented with the option to cosign on a student loan, most parents will assume the responsibility without hesitation.
 However, cosigners do take on quite a bit of risk and financial liability when doing so.

 Here at LendEDU, we discovered that many parents are not only hurting their financial health by cosigning, but also second guessing the decision to help their child.

 Earlier this month, we conducted a survey to 500 parents, all of whom are currently acting as cosigners on their children’s private student loans.
 Our goal was to test parents on their knowledge of the risks of acting as cosigner.
 And, we wanted to understand the long term financial impact of cosigning.

 LendEDU's Student Loan Cosigner Survey